The Future Nobel Laureate Scholarship Program

 in partnership with the Nobel Prize Museum

-Fueled by a common belief that in order to change the world you need to experience it, EF College Study and The Forum on Education Abroad have created the Nobel Dialogue Scholarship: a high-impact student program in Stockholm, Sweden.
-This interdisciplinary program is dedicated to including students from diverse backgrounds, and future leaders from all over the world are invited to apply.
+Fueled by a common belief that in order to change the world you need to experience it, EF College Study and The Forum on Education Abroad have created a first-of-its-kind, high-impact student scholarship program, in collaboration with EF’s educational partner the Nobel Prize Museum.
+This interdisciplinary program, which combines an online project-based course, an international field study in Sweden, and attendance at the 2022 Nobel Week Dialogue, is dedicated to including students from diverse backgrounds.
+Future leaders from all over the world are invited to apply.

 All nominations received in their entirety prior to the deadline will be read and scored by a committee of reviewers.
 Reviewers are faculty, administrators or professionals with extensive experience in the field of education abroad.